-E&A Limited has extended the term of its banking facilities with its principal financier.
-The provision of these facilities requires a number of standard representations, warranties and undertakings (including financial and reporting obligations) from E&A Limited and E&A Limited Group companies in favour of the respective lenders.
-The facilities also include a cross-guarantee between the parent and all Group companies with staged security enforcement rights and obligations.
+The provision of E&A Limited's finance facilities requires a number of standard representations, warranties and undertakings (including financial and reporting obligations) from E&A Limited and E&A Limited Group companies in favour of the respective lenders.
+The facilities also include a cross-guarantee between the parent and all Group companies.
 Fixed and floating security has been placed over all Group assets.